tracktwo/sightlines/README.md

 highlighted using the indicator.
 This may be useful in LW to determine whether or not a unit will be in sight for Command.
 It is off by default as some may find all the additional indicators to be distracting.

+USE_TOGGLE_HOTKEY controls whether LoS updates and indicators are always on (false, the default) or on only when a hotkey is pressed (true).
+If enabled, pressing the hotkey once will enable LoS updates, updated on the SIGHTLINE_TICK_DELAY frequency as before.
+Pressing the hotkey again will turn off all indicators and disable LoS updates.
+This option can be used if you find the automatic updates slow the game down too much, or if the always-on indicators are distracting.
+The hotkey must be specified in DefaultInput.ini in your config folder in the XComGame.XComTacticalInput section.
+Searching the file for "Ability Shortcuts" should get you into the right place.
+The new hotkey can be added with a line such as:

+.Bindings=(Name="V", Command="marketing", alt=TRUE)

+This assigns the hotkey Alt-V to the 'marketing' command, which was a debug mode I've commandeered for this mod.
+The key can be adjusted to any key you prefer, including gamepad buttons.

 SightIndicator controls how visible aliens are represented in the game.
 There are four possible values: